GerbilSoft/rom-properties/README.md

 * 1: Icon thumbnailing is disabled for ICO, CUR, and EXE files to prevent conflicts with system icon handling.
+  * ...with an exception for thumbnailing 16-bit Windows executables on 64-bit Windows by hooking the PrivateExtractIcons() functions.

 #### Texture Codecs